Stormynova/Uno_Card_detection/README.md

 - **Annotated Dataset**: The model is trained on an annotated dataset of cards, where each card is labeled with its number and color.
 - **Real-Time Detection**: The system uses your webcam to detect cards in real-time, identifying both the card's number and color.
+- **Uploaded image Detection**: The system also includes a function which enables users to upload images for detection instead of live streamed images.
 - **OpenCV Integration**: OpenCV is used for processing live video streams from the webcam, preprocessing images, and detecting card features.
 - **Model Training**: The project supports custom model training based on your own dataset for accurate and specific card detection.